btay786/1-project-to-rule/README.md

 ## Description

+The motivation behind this application is to help an indivual finish their favorite books by generating and pairing a random Pokemon to each of their books and storing them into a digital bookshelf using API servers.

 ♪ I wanna be the very best

-Like no one ever was
+Like no one ever was ♪

-To catch them is my real test

-To train them is my cause

-I will travel across the land

-Searching far and wide

-Teach Pokémon to understand

-The power that's inside ♪

 ## User Story